ANZCOR Guidelines

 arrow icon

-A blood glucose level between 3.0 mmol/L and 4.0 mmol/L is an “alert value”, meaning that to prevent progression to a more serious, clinically important hypoglycaemia, it is time for a normal food intake, either a snack or meal, depending on the time of day and usual food intake habits.5
+A blood glucose level between 3.0 mmol/L and 4.0 mmol/L is an “alert value”, meaning that to prevent progression to a more serious, clinically important hypoglycaemia, it is time for a normal food intake, either a snack or meal, depending on the time of day and usual food intake habits.6

-Symptoms of hypoglycaemia may be mimicked by other conditions such as stroke, epilepsy, or migraine.
 If trained, checking a blood glucose will improve the accuracy of diagnosing hypoglycaemia.
-We suggest that if the blood glucose concentration is normal, and symptoms and signs of hypoglycaemia persist, other diagnoses need to be considered.3 [CoSTR 2015: weak recommendation/low quality evidence]
+ANZCOR suggest if blood glucose concentration is normal, and symptoms and signs of hypoglycaemia persist, consider other diagnoses [CoSTR 2015: weak recommendation/low quality evidence].2

 Hyperglycaemia is defined as a blood glucose level above the normal reference range.
-Severe hyperglycaemia is defined as a blood glucose level greater than 15 mmol/L.

 References